 “That’s why I’m here so that I can help you,” she said, the scribbling sound of her pen continuing.
 “Now, distress differs among individuals according to their personal experiences.
 People of victimisation react to similar distressing events differently.
 Not everyone who undergoes such incidents is psychologically traumatised, particularly if they address their problems and receive help.”

 “Everything you say is significant,” the male detective explained.
 “Even the smallest of details has the potential to lead us somewhere.”

 “He was older.”
 I picked imaginary lint from the oversized hoodie he’d given me to wear.
 “And he smelled disgusting—like stale cigarettes and something musky.”
 I grimaced, listening to the rain sprinkle on the window.
 “There were others.”

 “Others?”
 His folded arms braced on the table.
 “What else?”

 “Other girls.
 They never stayed long.
 Only a few days if I were lucky.”
 Lucky enough to have company, I thought.
 “I stopped befriending them.”

 “In a basement,” I replied, exasperation simmering inside me.
 “That’s all I remember.
 I slept in a basement, separated from everyone else who lived there.”

-Spearing a hand through his unruly hair, he tossed the notes onto the table.
+He tossed the notes onto the table.
 “I am only trying to help you, kid.”

 “I’m twenty-one, Alexa.”
 Kathy entwined our fingers together.
 “I’m going to take care of you.”